starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 ### Steam

 {: .highlight }
 > We do not recommend installing Star Citizen within Steam.
 While it can be done, it creates several issues that we feel are not worth the effort to try to work around.
-For example, it limits configurability options and does not invoke needed protonfixes by default.
+For example, it limits configurability options, does not invoke needed protonfixes by default, and can result in EAC errors.
 >
 > We believe you will have a much better experience following our [Quick Start Guide](Quick-Start-Guide).
 If you want to use Steam's proton, you may use umu-launcher by following the [Proton Installation](#proton-installation) instructions above.
+If you just want to launch the game via Steam, you can try adding the launch script installed by our Helper as a non-Steam game.